hybridsjs/hybrids/docs/getting-started/concepts.md

 }
 ```

-The process is done in the following order:
+The translation process is done in the following order:

 1. **`render` key descriptor with value as a function** translates to [`render`](../core-features/render.md) factory: